dianapatrong/Lab2_MySQL_Load_into_RDS/README.md

 * json - to transform text into json
 * configparser - for configuration management
 * pandas - to load our json into a DataFrame
-* sqlalchemy - to make the connection between Python and the dockerized MySQL
+* sqlalchemy - to make the connection between Python and the dockerized MySQL and PosgreSQL
 * boto3: to connect to AWS RDS

 Create a new virtual environment, activate it and install the requirements: